-Another common mistake that people make when booking a trip to the Galápagos Islands is to book their airfare to the islands before they have their tour package selected and booked.
-Before you select your tour package and speak to the tour operator, you will have no idea about when you should arrive and depart and where you will need to fly into to be picked up.
+Another common mistake people make is to book their airfare before they have their tour package selected and booked.
+Before knowing which tour package you’re using and speaking to the operator, you won’t have details on when to arrive and depart.

-If you book your airfare before you book your tour, you could end up having to pay rebooking fees for your airfare because the flight you booked either gets you to the islands too late or brings you into the wrong airport in the Galápagos.
-This mistake can easily be avoided and can save you a lot of headaches by waiting to book your flights until after you have your Galápagos tour package booked.
+If you book your airfare before your tour, you could end up having to pay rebooking fees.
+Either because your flight gets you to the islands to late or brings you to the wrong airport.
+This mistake can easily be avoided by waiting to book flights until after your Galápagos tour package is booked.

 Not Planning Enough Time

-One of the bigger mistakes you can make when planning your trip to the Galápagos Islands is to not leave yourself with enough time to see everything you want to see in the islands.
+One of the bigger mistakes you can make is to not leaving yourself with enough time.
+This can result in not seeing everything you want to see in the islands.
 There is a lot to see in Galápagos and transportation from one island to another can be time-consuming.
-This is why most of the outer islands are only accessible via a LiveAboard tour.
+This is why most of the outer islands are only accessible via a Liveaboard tour.

 One of the best parts of the Galápagos Islands is that it is primarily a wildlife destination.
-When you visit the Galápagos, you are visiting a pristine wilderness, mostly free of the hustle-and-bustle of human activity.
+When you visit the Galápagos, you are visiting a pristine wilderness.
+Most of the islands are free from the hustle-and-bustle of human activity.
 This is what makes the wildlife viewing experience so special.
-Unfortunately, this pristine experience can be ruined if you aren’t careful about which tours you book when you visit the Galápagos Islands.
+Unfortunately, this pristine experience can be ruined if you aren’t careful about which tours you book.

-Not only will your experience be dampened by the fact that you no longer get to have that pristine wilderness experience, but large groups also take longer to organize and coordinate, so you will have more wasted time on your trip as well.
-As I mentioned above, time is a valuable resource when on a trip in the Galápagos, so avoiding larger tours and saving time is something you will definitely appreciate when you are on your trip.
+Not only will you be missing out on a pristine wilderness experience, but large groups also take longer to organize and coordinate.
+This means you will most likely have more wasted time on your trip.
+As I mentioned above, time is a valuable resource when on a trip in the Galápagos.
+So, avoiding larger tours and saving time is something you will definitely appreciate when you are on your trip.

 Going Cheap on Your Tour Package

 The quality of your tour guide in the Galápagos Islands can really make or break your trip.
-A great tour guide will take your experience to the next level by knowing where to look for and find the wildlife you want to see, being able to answer all your questions and give context to your experiences, and they generally know what people want to experience and are good at providing those experiences.
+A great tour guide will take your experience to the next level.
+Great guides know where to look for and find the wildlife you want to see.
+They are also able to answer all your questions and give context to your experiences.
+In essence, great guides generally know what people want to experience and are good at providing those experiences.